“Great tasting, low carb and healthy. These are now one of our favorites. Thanks for posting. ~Ann

 I like to mix meatballs and meatloaves in my stand mixer ~ I know it sounds funny but I find it does a thorough yet gentle job, even better than I can do with my hands, and spares me the mess.
 Use the paddle attachment and put all the ingredients into the bowl at once.
 Be sure to lightly beat any eggs first.
 Mix on a slow speed until everything looks well combined, then form into balls.

-These lightened up meatballs make such a nice change from the same old spaghetti and meatballs, which I have nothing against, but sometimes you just need to change things up.
+These lightened up zucchini beef meatballs make such a nice change from the same old spaghetti and meatballs, which I have nothing against, but sometimes you just need to change things up.
 I think you could experiment with other veggies, too, like cauliflower, broccoli, spinach, sweet potatoes, etc.

 I like to serve these zucchini beef meatballs with regular or thin spaghetti, cooked just to the al dente stage, so there’s a great texture balance between the chewy pasta and the fluffy meatballs.